HumaRobotics/dynamixel_hr/README.rst

 Welcome to HumaRobotics Dynamixel Library documentation!
 ########################################################

-HumaRobotics Dynamixel Library is a Python 2.7 library for programming Robotis Dynamixel motors directly from python or through the ROS bindings provided separately.
+HumaRobotics Dynamixel Library is a Python 2.7 library for programming Robotis Dynamixel motors directly from python or through the ROS bindings provided separately in https://github.com/HumaRobotics/dynamixel_hr_ros .
 It also comes with a GUI that allows to quickly identify/configure/manipulate your motors.

 .. toctree::